dawahent/bomVolcan/README.md

 put 'include /path/to/here' to one line of http {} of configure file, and comment out others if neccessary

 in command line, use 'sudo nginx -p /path/to/static' to specify prefix location for static files, note that this will change global setting for prefix of relative path specification

+2 github:

+example for push:
+git push -u ori master

+if you don't know how to merge, just delete and pull again